-Law enforcement agencies, the law enforcement agencies should also he sensitized to be responsible and avoid the practice of discouraging victims on grounds that the matter is domestic.
-There should be many laws enacted to accommodate child labour as a criminal offence so that the law enforcement officers would assist proper treatment of the offender as well as victims.
+Law enforcement agencies, such as the police should also be sensitized to be responsible and avoid the practice of discouraging victims on grounds that the matter is domestic.

 Children should be given legal education in protection of their rights throughout the country.
 No child should be left out because every girl and a boy are born free and equal in the dignity and rights.
 All forms of exploitation and discrimination against children must end.
 Police should become sensitive to the feelings of the victim.
 They should try to find a fair way of dealing with children so that they are not seen as being unsympathetic and unhelpful.
 Courts of laws.